How the same evidence can yield different answers when you only change the order.

 The phenomenon: same chunks, different outcomes

-They show up even with greedy decoding because the model still makes a sequence of locally optimal choices.
+Two observations matter.
+First, order effects are not rare edge cases.
+They appear even with greedy decoding because the model still makes a sequence of local choices.

-You can observe drift before the final answer diverges.
+Second, the effect is process level: drift is often visible before the final answer diverges.

 What we can observe during decoding